 Breaking Down the Evidence

 Empirical evidence is primarily obtained through observation or experimentation.
 The observations or experiments are known as primary sources.
-However, it can be also obtained through various secondary sources, including articles, reports, newspapers, etc. The process of finding empirical evidence is called empirical research.
+However, it can also be obtained through various secondary sources, including articles, reports, newspapers, etc. The process of finding empirical evidence is called empirical research.

 Types of Empirical Evidence